netascode/ansible-dc-vxlan-example/README.md

     - role: cisco.nac_dc_vxlan.dtc.remove
 ```

-The `host` is defined as nac-ndfc1 which references back to the inventory file.
-The `roles` section is where the collection is going to be called.
+The `host` is defined as nac-ndfc1 which references back to the `inventory.yml` file.
+The `roles` section is where the various collection roles are called.

 The first role is `cisco.nac_dc_vxlan.validate` which is going to validate the data model.
 This is a required step to ensure that the data model is correct and that the data model is going to be able to be processed by the subsequent roles.

-The next roles are the `cisco.nac_dc_vxlan.dtc.create`, `cisco.nac_dc_vxlan.dtc.deploy`, and `cisco.nac_dc_vxlan.dtc.remove`.
-These roles are the primary roles that will invoke change in NDFC.
-The `create` role is going to create all the templates and variable parameters .
-The `deploy` role is going to deploy those changes to the NDFC controller.
-The `remove` role would remove the data model from the devices in the inventory.
+The subsequent roles are the `cisco.nac_dc_vxlan.dtc.create`, `cisco.nac_dc_vxlan.dtc.deploy`, and `cisco.nac_dc_vxlan.dtc.remove` roles.
+These roles are the primary roles that will invoke changes in NDFC as described earlier.

-> **Note**: For your safety, the `remove` role also requires settings some variables to true under the `group_vars` directory.
+> **Note**: For your safety as indicated ealier, the `remove` role also requires setting some variables to `true` under the `group_vars` directory.
 This is to avoid accidental removal of configuration from NDFC that might impact the network.
-This will be covered in a section below.
+This will be covered in more detail below.

 Since each of these roles are separte, you may configure the playbook to only execute the roles that are required.
 For example, as you are building your data model and getting to know the collection, you may comment out the `deploy` and `remove` roles to only execute the `validate` and `create` role.
 This provides a quick way to make sure that the data model is structured correctly.